Silent Abandonment in Contact Centers: Estimating Customer Patience from Uncertain Data: Estimating the Scope of Silent Abandonment as a Source of Information Uncertainty

-Next, we build an automated classification model to distinguish the conversations of customers who silently abandoned the queue.
-The dataset we use comprises a random sample of 550 uSab conversations.
-We manually tag those conversations into the two groups---short-service or silent abandonment---by reading the text of the whole service interaction.
-We compare the performance of several machine-learning classification methods: logistic regression (stepwise backward and with a ridge penalty), support-vector machines (SVM), k-nearest neighbors (k-NN), and classification tree (additionally, we pruned the tree).
-The classification models use textual features extracted from the conversation transcript as well as meta-data, such as wait time and system load, as described in Section \ref{subsec:MessagingData}.
-The data is randomly separated into training and test sets containing 75\% and 25\% of the conversations, respectively.
-We denote by $\pi_{i}$ the probability that customer $i$ silently abandoned the queue, given that this conversation is part of the uncertain silent abandonment group.
-Formally, $\pi_{i} \triangleq Pr\left\{ silent\;abandonment_{i}\mid uncertain\;silent\;abandonment_i\right\}$.
-Using the above methods, we are able to estimate $\pi_i$, for each individual conversation $i$.
+We built an automated classification model to distinguish the conversations of customers who silently abandoned the queue from the Sr1 conversations.
+We manually tagged a random sample of 650 uSab conversations into the two groups---Sr1 and Sab---by reading the text of the whole service interaction.
+The sample included 342 Sr1 conversations and 308 Sab conversations.
+We then extracted textual features from the conversation transcript for all conversations as well as their metadata features described in Section \ref{subsec:MessagingData}.
+To obtain the textual features, we used natural language processing (NLP) techniques.
+We built a sparse matrix by tokenizing the transcript of the conversations and filtering words that do not convey information (like ``a'' and ``the'') using the English stop words dictionary in scikit-learn \citep{scikit-learn}.
+For the model-development stage below, we used a random subset of 550 conversations (and left the other 100 conversations for a final out-of-sample test).
+For each word in the sparse matrix, we computed its mutual information \citep{kraskov2004estimating}, which measures dependencies between attributes, to assess how much information each word contributes to the silent-abandonment tag.
+(This results in a mutual information matrix.)
+To reduce the number of words used in our models, we took the top 50 agent words and top 50 customer words that provide the highest dependency with the Sab tag according to the words' mutual information matrix.
+Then, each word is represented by a variable stating the number of times it was used in the conversation.
+The 550-conversation set was then randomly separated into training and test sets containing 75\% and 25\% of the conversations, respectively.
+We denote by $\pi_{i}$ the probability that customer $i$ silently abandoned the queue, given that this conversation is part of the uSab group.
+Formally, $\pi_{i} \triangleq Pr\left\{ Sab_{i}\mid uSab_i\right\}$.